Thank You, Yotam Ottolenghi, for the Fab Tomato Chutney Recipe

 Instructions

 • Combine all ingredients, except cilantro, in a medium saucepan.
 Bring to a boil.
 Reduce heat, and simmer for 30 minutes or until thick, stirring occasionally.
 Remove from heat and let cool to room temperature.
-Cool to room temperature, and stir in cilantro.
+Stir in cilantro.

 • Transfer to a clean jar, cover, and refrigerate for up to 3 weeks.
 (Makes about 1½ cups.)